Supply Chain Improvement Tools

 5- Cross-Functional Process Mapping

-Cross- Functional Process Mapping involves creating teams who members are selected from very department involved in the value stream- from marketing to manufacturing to research and development.
+Cross-Functional Process Mapping involves creating teams whose members are selected from every department involved in the value stream- from marketing to manufacturing to research and development.
 The next phase involves mapping each step within the value stream from upstream to downstream.

 6- Control Charts

-The control chart was the major tool introduced by Shewhart to find if assignable causes of variation exist, in order to make a manufacturing process predictable.
-It is also an excellent tool to graphically show the output of the process in time order.
+The control chart was the major tool introduced by Shewhart to find if assignable causes of variation exist, to make a manufacturing process predictable.
+It is also an excellent tool to show the output of the process in time order graphically.

-In a manufacturing process the information often is collected based on the produced units.
-The information is then weighed together in a suitable manner, for instance to an arithmetic mean or a standard deviation, and plotted in the chart.
+In manufacturing, the information is often collected based on the produced units.
+The information is then weighed together suitably, for instance, to an arithmetic mean or a standard deviation, and plotted in the chart.
 However, other measurements of the process might be even more informative.

 There is a proverb saying “a picture tells more than a thousand words”, but it also holds that “a good picture tells more than a thousand numbers”.
 An important part of data analysis is to illustrate the data in a good way.

-Using the histogram we can in an effective way illustrate how a product or process characteristic varies.
+Using the histogram we can effectively illustrate how a product or process characteristic varies.
 Note that a histogram can very easily be obtained using a frequency table as a basis.
 The big difference is that the histogram generally describes relative frequencies and not numbers of observations.

 8- Flow Charts

-A flow chart is simple a tool that graphically shows the inputs, actions, and the outputs of a given system.
-Flow charting is such a useful activity that the symbols have become standard and used in software like Microsoft Visio.
-The simple purpose of the flow chart is to help people understand the process and this is not accomplished with flow charts that are either too simple or too complex.
+A flow chart is a simple tool that graphically shows a given system’s inputs, actions, and outputs.
+Flowcharting is such a useful activity that the symbols have become standard and are used in software like Microsoft Visio.
+The simple purpose of the flow chart is to help people understand the process, and this is not accomplished with flow charts that are either too simple or too complex.

-I personally use this supply chain tools extensively and will write detailed article on how this tools can drive whole heap of supply chain improvement ideas!
+I use these supply chain tools extensively and will write a detailed article on how these tools can drive whole heap of supply chain improvement ideas!

 9- Scatter Plots